11.1 – Mapping companies

 If you do an image search for ‘Crude Oil versus Dollar’, you will find many charts which display this inverse relationship.
 Here is one for example –

 The interesting thing to note here is, the dollar used in these charts is not the “USD Dollar Spot” but instead the ‘Dollar index’, which is a representation of dollar against major world currencies.
 This makes absolute sense as crude oil is an international currency priced in dollars, therefore irrespective of who is buying crude oil, payments happen in US dollars.

-Also, remember the inverse correlation only suggests that the two assets move in opposite direction but does not say anything in magnitude.
-So for example if the dollar declines 10%, this does not imply that the Crude oil will increase 10%.
+Also, remember the inverse correlation only suggests that the two assets move in the opposite direction but does not say anything in magnitude.
+So, for example, if the dollar declines 10%, this does not imply that the Crude oil will increase by 10%.

 In the next chapter, we will discuss the contract specification of Crude oil on MCX.

 - It is important to understand the Oil & Gas ecosystem and map how companies are mapped under this ecosystem.

 - Upstream companies are asset-heavy and are involved in extracting oil from the ground.